mory22k/BayesFM/README.md

 2. Install poetry.
 See https://python-poetry.org/docs/#installation for installation instructions.
 3. Run `poetry shell` to activate the virtual environment.
 4. Run `poetry install` to install dependencies.
-5. Run `poetry run pytest` to run the test script.
-The test script will train the FM and BFM models using randomly generated data and compare the results in terms of RMSE.
+5. Run `poetry run pytest` to run the test scripts.
+FM models are trained using randomly generated data and their train RMSEs are visualized.
 The result figure will be saved in the `test/out` directory.

 ## References
 1. S. Rendle, Factorization Machines, in 2010 IEEE International Conference on Data Mining (2010), pp. 995–1000.